 For example, if there is protest activity near an organization’s office, their security team can send a geo-targeted ENS broadcast to inform the employees who are in or around that location.
 This enables only affected employees to receive messaging and prevents others, such as remote workers, from receiving unnecessary communications.

 The five scenarios presented here are some of the most common and impactful ways that ENS can be used to facilitate safety within an organization.
 However, this is not exhaustive; ENS also provides value during cybersecurity attacks, incidents of workplace violence, mental health crises, and more.
 Emergency notifications provide far-reaching value to any organization, regardless of size or geography.

 When considering an ENS system, it’s important to understand the key features of an effective ENS, such as geofencing, audience grouping, and message customization.
-Some platforms, such as Vector LiveSafe Alert, an ENS offering, includes a check-in feature that enables users to indicate that they are safe during an emergency.
+Some platforms, such as Vector LiveSafe Alert, an ENS offering, include a check-in feature that enables users to indicate that they are safe during an emergency.